Broken Lower Leg: Care Instructions

 You heal best when you take good care of yourself.
 Eat a variety of healthy foods, and don't smoke.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter L198 in the search box to learn more about "Broken Lower Leg: Care Instructions."
+Enter L198 in the search box to learn more about "Broken Lower Leg: Care Instructions".

-Current as of:
+Current as of: March 9, 2022